nayan-tech/nayan-blog/source/_posts/react-cicd.md

         repository: ${{ github.repository }}
 ```

-Now, in every push or pull request event on master branch, the CI/CD workflow will be activated.
-And you will be able to see if all steps have passed or not.
+Now, for every request or pull event at the main branch, the CI / CD workflow will be activated.
+And you will be able to see if all the steps have passed or not.

 ## References:-

 1. [GitHub actions](https://github.com/features/actions)
 2. [Actions docs for JS](https://docs.github.com/en/actions/language-and-framework-guides/github-actions-for-javascript-and-typescript)

 ## Some good reads you may like:-

 1. [Angular Youtube integration](https://nayan.co/blog/Web/angular-youtube/)
 2. [Angular maps and clusters](https://nayan.co/blog/Web/angular-maps/)